presly808/JavaBaseCourse/week2_conditional_flows/lesson2_flow_control_if_block_advanced/task3/task.md

-In this task you should set proper values to variables in the begging in order to print.
+In this task, you should set proper values to variables in the begging to print.

-Use the visualizer to ensure you understands the logic.
+Use the visualizer to ensure you understand the logic.

 Also, you can draw a **flowchart** for better learning

-Code, draw flowchart, visualize...Keep in mind those steps in each task
+Code, draw a flowchart, and visualize.
+Keep in mind those steps in each task